hashgraph/hedera-nft-auction-demo/README.md

 #### Database

+All database objects will be created in the `public` database.

-Create a database named `auctions`, note the installation below assumes the user is `postgres` and the password is `password`.
+Note the installation below assumes the user is `postgres` and the password is `password`.

 #### Java Appnet Node